Welcome to the world of sibling rivalry.

 Sibling rivalry is the jealousy, physical and verbal fighting, and competition among brothers and sisters.
 Research from Cambridge university suggests that sibling rivalry is actually healthy, and leads to the healthy social development of children.

-However, there are situations when sibling rivalry spins out of control, and as adults, siblings may not be in the best of terms with each other.
+However, there are situations when sibling rivalry spins out of control, and as adults, siblings may not be in the best of terms with each other, and either adults want to spent so relax time or try to do some fixes at home like if they need some knob and tube removal in Winnipeg, they can’t do it in peace if kids are fighting to each other.

 It is every parent’s nightmare scenario when brothers and sisters are constantly fighting, verbally and physically.
 Is there something you can do, to at least lessen the intensity of the competition and the fights among your children?